-Here I am able to share with you just a portion of one day, the third, of my family’s recent vacation within the backcountry of the Porcupine Mountains Wilderness State Park in the UP of Michigan.
+Here I am able to share with you a portion of a single day of my family’s recent vacation within the backcountry of the Porcupine Mountains Wilderness State Park in the UP of Michigan.
 From our remote rustic cabin, we hiked 1 mile to the mouth of the Big Carp River, and crossed into the Eastern Time Zone in doing so (as if time really matters there).
 We enjoyed a picnic, and my wife and kids spent an hour and a half playing in the river and Lake Superior while I enjoyed an outstanding trail run inland from the lake up the Big Carp River Trail.

 I went nice and slow at a grandfather’s pace while continually being enthralled by the size of the hemlock trees especially, many of which are several hundred years old and have the girth and height to prove it.
 I was also enchanted by Shining Cloud Falls.